-As a growing convoy of frustrated drivers crept around a corner the reason for the hold-up came into view: swarms of monarchs flying down the road in a slow-mo river of gold and black.
+As a growing convoy of frustrated drivers crept around a corner the reason for the hold-up came into view: swarms of monarchs flying down the road in a slow-motion river of gold and black.
 These “butterfly cops” (as we dubbed them) were there to ensure that moving vehicles didn’t hit too many butterflies—or each other—in the winged confusion.

 Most drivers kept going but we pulled over into the first turnout we saw along the highway.
 Soon we were hiking up a steep, dusty trail into the forest behind a handful of Mexican visitors in pursuit of what we could only hope was the home roost of the monarchs we’d just seen along the road.

-It’s one of the most puzzling, fragile and mind-boggling migrations on the planet and it gives those lucky enough to visit Mexico’s dozen or so protected monarch migration grounds the unique opportunity to see millions of butterflies in one place.
+It’s one of the most puzzling, fragile and mind-boggling migration mysteries on the planet and it gives those lucky enough to visit Mexico’s dozen or so protected monarch butterfly migration grounds the unique opportunity to see millions of butterflies in one place.
 There are so many of the orange and black beauties that the air is alive with the sound of their wings.
 Tree branches bend to the ground under their collective weight.
 They even begin to give off a not-so-beautiful smell, not to mention their aforementioned ability to stop traffic.

-Some of Mexico’s better known butterfly havens, like El Rosario, are becoming less of a haven as the hiking boots (and the horse hooves of those who take for the “easy” way up) of thousands of visitors churn up the hiking trails into dust bowls and encourage hillside erosion and fir tree loss.
+Some of Mexico’s better known butterfly havens, like El Rosario, are becoming less of a haven as the hiking boots (and the horse hooves of those who take for the lazy way up) of thousands of visitors churn up the hiking trails into dust bowls and encourage hillside erosion and fir tree loss.
 That many humans also create noise and movement that stresses the colony.

 The hike was steep (prompting some potty-mouthed grumbling from a woman dressed for brunch, not for hiking) and the weather was hot.
 Some visitors opted to ride up on one of the handful of petite horses-for-hire, a proposition that looked even more uncomfortable than walking.

-We were all under strict orders to move slowly and talk quietly and we remained under the watchful eye of these monitors for as long as we remained within the roped off area.
-It’s one of the few times we’ve felt grateful for being supervised as the monitors shhh’d and admonished with responsibility, care and obvious respect for the butterflies.
+We were all under strict orders to move slowly and talk quietly and we remained under the watchful eye of these monitors for as long as we were within the roped off area.
+It’s one of the few times we’ve felt grateful for being supervised as the monitors shhh’d and admonished with responsibility, care, and obvious respect for the butterflies.

-Encouraged by the good conditions and manageable crowd size at Piedra Herrada we committed to finding an area even more pristine and private.
+Encouraged by the good conditions and manageable crowd size at Piedra Herrada, we committed to finding an area even more pristine and private.
 And we succeeded.